 Set the skillet back on the heat and drizzle in the olive oil.
 Turn the heat up to medium-high and cook the potatoes, stirring frequently, until touched with golden brown on most sides, about 5 to 8 minutes.

-Note: If you’d like a more exotic effect, try Spanish paprika, which has a smoky and more intense flavor than Hungarian sweet paprika.
+Note: If you’d like a spicier flavor, try Spanish paprika, which has a smoky and more intense flavor than sweet paprika.

 - Here are more easy, tasty potato recipes.